Shine (Aswad song)

 "Shine" is a song by British reggae group Aswad.
-The song was written by Joe Cang and Aswad, who also produced it.
-Released on 6 June 1994 in a radically remixed form courtesy of the Beatmasters, it was the first single from the group's seventeenth album, Rise and Shine (1994).
-It is the band's second-biggest hit in the United Kingdom, after 1988's "Don't Turn Around", reaching number five on the UK Singles Chart.
+It was written by Joe Cang and Aswad, who also produced it.
+Released on 6 June 1994 by Bubblin' label in a radically remixed form courtesy of the Beatmasters, it was the first single from the group's seventeenth album, Rise and Shine (1994).
+The song is the band's second-biggest hit in the United Kingdom, after 1988's "Don't Turn Around", reaching number five on the UK Singles Chart.
 "Shine" also became a top-40 hit in several European countries and New Zealand.
+It was nominated in the category for Tune of the Year at the International Dance Awards 1995.

+Background and release

+Swedish band Ace of Base's successful remake of "Don't Turn Around" as well as a remix of the song by Aswad for Ace of Base, helped reintroduce the group to the European pop audience with "Shine".
+Sales of some 75.000 copies of the single was achieved in its first two weeks on release in Britain.
+In Japan, it became a number-one airplay hit.

 Critical reception

 James Hamilton from Music Weeks RM Dance Update described the song as a "bouncy reggae bubbler".

 Music video

-A music video was made to accompany the song, directed by D. Red.
-It was A-listed on France's MCM in November 1994.
+A music video was produced to accompany the song, directed by D. Red.
+It features the group performing on the beach, in front of local people dancing to the song.
+The video was A-listed on France's MCM in November 1994.